macalinao/dotfiles/README.md

 My dotfiles.
 Run `link.sh` to install them.

-For users of my favorite OS (Debian) you can run `setup_debian.sh` as root to install all useful programs.
+For users of my favorite OS (Debian) you can run `setup_debian.sh` to install all useful programs.